 Jawaharlal Nehru was India’s first Prime Minister and played a crucial role in the country’s struggle for independence from British rule.

-- Optical Illusion Brain Test: If you have Sharp Eyes Find the number 338 in 20 Secs
+- Optical Illusion for Vision Test: If you have Sharp Eyes find the Hidden Worm in this Optical Illusion

 Born on November 14, 1889 in Prayagraj, Uttar Pradesh, Nehru believed in the importance of education and played an important role in establishing many educational institutions in India.